 Community service letters are available for high school students.
 Tax receipts are available to donors.

-The dates for the 2014 Rummage sale will be announced in the spring.
-The sale always runs from a Monday thru Wednesday, with collection of goods on the preceeding Sunday morning, as follows:
+The sale always runs from a Monday thru Wednesday, with collection of goods on the preceeding Sunday morning.

 - Rummage Sale collection is on Sunday between 9:00 am and 1:00 pm.